traveller59/kitti-object-eval-python/README.md

-# kitti-eval-python
+# kitti-object-eval-python
-Fast kitti eval in python(finish eval in less than 10 second), only support 2d/bev/3d eval for now.
+Fast kitti object detection eval in python(finish eval in less than 10 second), only support 2d/bev/3d eval for now.
 ## Dependencies
 Only support Anaconda with python 3.6+, need `numpy`, `skimage`, `numba` and `cudatoolkit`
 ```